Code-Ideas/Dashborad/README.md

 5. Run `php artisan migrate --seed` to seed your database

 Thats it...
 Run the command `php artisan serve`, you are good to go with your **Dashboard** application.\
-Open `/api/v1` For Api Documentation
+Open your server `/api/v1` For Api Documentation

 ### Demo Credentials
 ---